 Where to stay: The splurge-worthy Sugar Beach, part of the luxury Viceroy chain, is the only hotel right on this stretch of sand.
 Each room comes with butler service and its own private plunge pool.

-Check Prices for Sugar Beach, A Viceroy Resort in Soufriere
+Check Prices for Sugar Beach, A Viceroy Resort in Soufriere, St. Lucia

-Check Prices for Compass Point Beach Resort in Nassau
+Check Prices for Pink Sands Resort in Harbour Island, Bahamas

 Shoal Bay, Anguilla

 A regular on “best Caribbean beaches” lists, Shoal Bay is a stunning stretch of powder-soft sand on the northern coast of Anguilla.
 You can go swimming or snorkeling right off the beach in its clear, calm waters, and there are plenty of dining options nearby when you’re ready for a break.